gtnebel/nu_plugin_nuplot/README.md

 # nuplot

-`nuplot` is a Nushell plugin for plotting charts.
+`nuplot` is a [nushell](https://www.nushell.sh) plugin for plotting charts.
+It builds interactive charts from your data that are opened inside the web browser.

 ## Features